I want to discuss these five games: Sonic Adventure, Maximo: Ghosts to Glory, Super Mario Sunshine, Wario World, and Kya: Dark Lineage

 Sonic Adventure – the rollercoaster-esque Sonic levels are the vital platforming experience.
 There wasn’t any other game out there matching this on its release.
 It gets special consideration for this reason.

 Maximo: Ghosts to Glory – A game that keeps you on your toes throughout.
+Lives matter and the player can only save with a save token.
 No filler.
 Skillful hacking at enemies by gauging their distance from the length of your sword.
 Close monitoring of jumps onto small platforms routinely encroached by enemies.
-A Capcom Classic.
+A straightforward 2D to 3D translated experience.

 Super Mario Sunshine – This game is pure fun.
 The pinnacle of 3D Mario movement.
 Extraordinarily stylish.
 Super Mario Sunshine has the most advanced engine out there.
 Simply put: Mario is active force while the other platforming characters require more assistance from stage elements/course design for platforming goodness.
 Mario has the best momentum-gaining mechanics.